Exposition Universelle (1900): Thematic pavilions

 To house the industrial, commercial, scientific, technological and cultural exhibitions, the French organization built huge thematic pavilions on the esplanade of Les Invalides and the Champ de Mars and reused the Galerie des machines from the 1889 Exposition.
 On the other bank of the Seine, they built the Grand Palais and the Petit Palais for the fine arts exhibitions.

-The 83,047 French and foreign exhibitors at the Fair were divided into 18 groups based on their subject matter, which in turn were divided into 121 classes, and based on the class to which they belonged, they were alocated in the corresponding official thematic pavilion.
+The 83,047 French and foreign exhibitors at the fair were divided into eighteen groups based on their subject matter, which in turn were divided into 121 classes, and based on the class to which they belonged, they were allocated in the corresponding official thematic pavilion.
 Each thematic pavilion was divided into national sections, which were the responsibility of the corresponding country and where its exhibitors were located.
-Some country with a strong presence in a specific sector, at its own request, was even granted a plot adjoining to the main building to built a small pavilion to house its exhibitors.
+Some country with a strong presence in a specific sector, at its own request, was even granted a plot adjoining to the main building to build a small pavilion to house its exhibitors.